(The first three amendments are the “trifecta”: limiting spending, limiting taxation, and limiting regulation.)

 (The Line-item Veto would let the President to get into the “nitty gritty” of a Bill and eliminate those sections he disagrees with [and reduce lines of appropriations.])

 #5: No Public Sector Unions

-No labor union shall represent an employee of the Federal Government.
+No labor union may represent an employee of the Federal Government.

 #6: Clarifications of the 14th Amendment

 No Person born in the United States shall be a citizen of the United States by right of birth unless at least one parent was a citizen of the United States at the time of birth.

 (This shouldn’t even be needed, because the 14th Amendment says that a person born in the U.S. has to be “subject to the jurisdiction thereof” i.e. owes loyalty to that jurisdiction (the U.S.), which a foreigner doesn’t.
 “Amendment 14, Section 1: All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”
 So it is only by a misreading/misunderstanding of this Section that babies born to aliens [not just illegal ones] become citizens.
 Historically, the 14th Amendment clarified that slaves who were legally in the country “subject to the jurisdiction of the United States” as property were, after emancipation, legally in the country as citizens.
 A foreigner who breaks into our country [trespasses] who then has a baby, is NOT legally in the country, and should not gain something legally from an illegal act, any more than a person who breaks into your house and has a baby there can claim that she now owns half your house.)